 Democrats: Prefer lower increases in military spending and are comparatively more reluctant to using military force against countries like Iran, Syria and Libya.

 Democrats favor more gun control laws e.g. oppose the right to carry concealed weapons in public places.
-Republicans oppose gun control laws and are strong supporters of the Second Amendment as well as the right to carry concealed weapons.
+Republicans oppose gun control laws and are strong supporters of the Second Amendment (the right to bear arms) as well as the right to carry concealed weapons.

-Republicans: It shouldn’t be made legal and Roe v.
+Democrats support abortion rights and keeping elective abortions legal.
+Republicans believe abortions should not be legal and that Roe v.
 Wade should be overturned.
 Some Republicans go so far as to oppose the contraception mandate i.e. requiring employer-paid health insurance plans to cover contraception.